Masakazu Imanari: Rizin Fighting Federation

+Imanari faced Kazumasa Majima in the co-main event of Rizin Landmark 8 on February 24, 2024.
+He won the fight by submission in the second round.

-Professional grappling career
+Submission wrestling career

+Imanari competed at the 6th All Japan Combat Wrestling Championship on March 20, 2000 in Tokyo.
+He placed second in the 69 kg division behind Kazuya Abe.

+Imanari competed at the 7th All Japan Combat Wrestling Championship on March 20, 2001.
+He placed second again, this time in the 76 kg division behind Rumina Sato.

-Imanari competed at Quintet Fight Night 5 on October 27, 2020 as one of the members of Team Tokoro plus a 2nd.
+Imanari competed at Quintet Fight Night 5 on October 27, 2020 as a part of Team Tokoro Plus α 2nd.
 He registered two draws at the event but his team won the tournament.

 He then faced Kenta Iwamoto in the main event of Battle Hazard 8 on November 22, 2020.
 He lost the match by submission after Iwamoto caught him in an arm-triangle choke.

 Imanari competed against Mikey Musumeci in a submission grappling match at ONE 156 on April 22, 2022.
 Musumeci submitted him with a rear-naked choke at 4:09 that earned a $50,000 'Performance Bonus'.

+Imanari challenged Takuma Sudo for the featherweight title at Level-G Pro on June 16, 2024.
+He lost the match by submission.

+Imanari competed against Marcelo Garcia at ONE 170 on January 24, 2025.
+He lost the match by submission with a north-south choke.

 Team allegiances

-Imanari left Catch wrestling based team Paraestra in 2008 and founded Nippon Top Team with Shinya Aoki and Satoru Kitaoka.
+Imanari left catch wrestling-based team Team Roken in 2008 and founded Nippon Top Team with Shinya Aoki and Satoru Kitaoka.
 However, Aoki left for Evolve MMA of Singapore, whereas Kitaoka joined Lotus Paraestra, Setagaya branch of Paraestra.
-Consequently, Imanari became a member of Team Roken.
+Consequently, Imanari founded his own team, Imanari Jiu JItsu.

-Imanari is an A-level Shoot wrestler (better known as Catch wrestling in the west) under Yuki Nakai.
-He was later also presented a Brazilian jiu-jitsu black belt by Marco Barbosa of Barbosa jiu-jitsu.
+Imanari is an A-level shoot wrestler (better known as catch wrestling in the west) under Yuki Nakai.
+He was later also presented a Brazilian jiu-jitsu black belt by Marco Barbosa.

 Fighting style

 Imanari is primarily a grappler, and is universally known for his skill and preference for leglocks, which gained him the nickname of "Ashikan Judan" ("The Great Master of Leg Submissions").
 Though his striking game is considered inferior, Imanari often engages in stand-up battles in order to bait the opponent to the ground, usually by dropping down after or while seizing control of his leg or by way of ashi garami.
 He stands out for his dexterity in toehold and heel hook variations, and is an avid user of the 50/50 guard in order to transition between submission attempts.
 He describes his signature leglock style as not based in sambo as it is popularly believed, but "purely self-taught", and explained his preference for it as "because it hurts the opponent".

-The "Imanari Roll" (rolling from a stand up position into a leglock) and the "Imanari Choke" (a combination of an omoplata and a rear naked choke) are grappling moves named after him due to his usage of them.
+The "Imanari Roll" (rolling from a stand up position into a leglock) and the "leggy neck choke" (a combination of an omoplata and a rear naked choke) are grappling moves named after him due to his usage of them.